YaishRiaz/DevOpsEngineer-Assignment/README.md

   - Lock dependency versions using `pyproject.toml` and `poetry.lock` to avoid unexpected package versions.
 - **Future Improvements**:
   - Option to run containers as non-root users for added security.
+- **Non-root user (recommendation):**
+  - For enhanced container security, it is recommended to create a non-root user in the Dockerfile and run the app as that user using the `USER` directive.

 ## 3. Build Optimization Techniques